 Score 1 for Business Central if this seems overkill.
 Score 1 for Finance and Operations if you definitely have that kind of team.

 #2 – Is your budget over $500,000

 This is a really easy way to measure which Dynamics 365 Manufacturing solution is the right one.
-Dynamics 365 Pricing is really different between the two systems.
-Finance and Operations starts at $180 per month - but for most manufacturing companies they will be paying about $210 per month per user.
-The minimum user count is 20, so that's about $4200 per month to start.
+Microsoft Dynamics 365 product Pricing is really different between the two systems.
+Finance and Operations start at $180 per month – but most manufacturing companies will be paying about $210 per month per user.
+The minimum user count is 20, so that’s about $4200 per month to start.

 Note: All this pricing is in USD

 Business Central starts at $70 per month and has no minimum.
 For full Dynamics 365 manufacturing in Business Central, you’ll get the Premium version for $100 monthly.
 Sabre finds most customers start with about 10 users during training, so you can get going for about $1000 a month.

 In addition to the cost of the software, the training for Finance and Operations is well known to be much higher than for Business Central.
 The system is much more complex and advanced, and whether you use it or not, the extra features must be accounted for in training.
 Expect to spend no less than $250,000 in training Finance and Operations.

 Sabre Training and Implementation programs for Dynamics 365 Manufacturing with Business Central start at around $30,000 plus support costs – and can get up to $145,000 for very complex implementations (usually companies with at least 30 full users).
 Even including the software licensing during training – customers can easily keep an implementation under $40,000.